bsb00004/Python-Project6---Clean-And-Analyze-Employee-Exit-Surveys/README.md

 __Output:__
 We can make the following observations based on the work above:

-The dete_survey dataframe contains 'Not Stated' values that indicate values are missing, but they aren't represented as NaN.
+- The dete_survey dataframe contains 'Not Stated' values that indicate values are missing, but they aren't represented as NaN.
-Both the dete_survey and tafe_survey contain many columns that we don't need to complete our analysis.
+- Both the dete_survey and tafe_survey contain many columns that we don't need to complete our analysis.
-Each dataframe contains many of the same columns, but the column names are different.
+- Each dataframe contains many of the same columns, but the column names are different.
-There are multiple columns/answers that indicate an employee resigned because they were dissatisfied.
+- There are multiple columns/answers that indicate an employee resigned because they were dissatisfied.

+### 2. Identify Missing Values and Drop Unneccessary Columns
+First, we'll correct the Not Stated values and drop some of the columns we don't need for our analysis.

 To start, we'll handle the first two issues.
 Recall that we can use the pd.read_csv() function to specify values that should be represented as NaN.
 We'll use this function to fix the missing values first.
 Then, we'll drop columns we know we don't need for our analysis.